Manage VM Clusters

 Increase or decrease the ECPUs, memory or storage available to a VM cluster in Oracle Exadata Database Service on Exascale Infrastructure - To add SSH keys to a VM cluster

-The VM cluster exists, and you wish to add a another user which requires another SSH key. - Using the Console to Add SSH Keys After Creating a VM Cluster
+The VM cluster exists, and you wish to add another user which requires another SSH key. - To Add SSH Keys After Creating a VM Cluster

-- Using the Console to Stop, Start, or Reboot a VM Cluster Virtual Machine
+- To Stop, Start, or Reboot a VM Cluster Virtual Machine

-Use the console to stop, start, or reboot a virtual machine. - Using the Console to Check the Status of a VM Cluster Virtual Machine
+Use the console to stop, start, or reboot a virtual machine. - To Check the Status of a VM Cluster Virtual Machine

 To change the compartment that contains your VM cluster on Oracle Exadata Database Service on Exascale Infrastructure, use this procedure. - To change the VM cluster display name